zaracooper/blog/content/posts/go-module-tidbits.md

 **c.** Test dependencies are added to the module's go.mod when running `go test`.

-**d.** A number of other go commands scan your source code for missing requirements then add them to your go.mod when running.
+**d.** Several other go commands scan your source code for missing requirements then add them to your go.mod when running.
 Commands like these include `go list` etc. More about this is touched on at [tidbit 12](12-how-the-go-command-interacts-with-modules).

 **e.** Use `go mod download` to add a module dependency to your local cache to use before you add it to your source code.